EVOLUTION - THE TRANSITIONAL FOSSILS

 The following pages present (1) phylogenetic trees that illustrate the history of development of each stem group within the crown-gymnosperms, and (2) discussion of the origin of the angiosperms.
 In neither clade have stem-group fossils been documented with any degree of consensus.

 Regarding the gymnosperms, if we summarize and combine these data, we can construct a phylogenetic time tree for the entire gymnosperm clade.
-The following tree illustrates how the successive stem groups relate to one another through geological time.
+All of the time trees presented in this website were created using the R packages "strap" (Bell and Lloyd, 2015) or "paleotree" (Bapst, 2012).
+The following tree, constructed using a minimum branch length of 2 million years in the paleotree package, illustrates how the successive stem groups of the internal nodes of the tree relate to one another through geological time.
 For simplicity, each stem group is represented by the oldest known member of that stem group:

 Picture